Roman3233/ChatWebApp/README.md

 # P.S.
-The chat is not working due to Azure DB expiration.
+The chat is not working due to the expiration of the Azure BD subscription.
 # ChatWebApp

 ## Overview